Zahra Lari: Ice Princess in the Arabian Desert

 "I began skating when I was 12 years old, after watching the Disney movie 'Ice Princess'," Lari tells CNN over email.

-She was a student at the time, and recalls waking up at 4.30am to train before going to school, and the practising again in the afternoon.
-Larhi trained at the only rink in Abu Dhabi, located within Zayed Sports City.
+She was a student at the time, and recalls waking up at 4.30am to train before going to school, and then practicing again in the afternoon.
+Lari trained at the only rink in Abu Dhabi, located within Zayed Sports City.

 In a conservative Muslim country, however, where Emirati women are expected to wear abayas -- wide fitting robes -- and headscarves in public, Lari performing routines in a tight-fitting figure skating outfit in front of men was not an easy task.